hammerheim-game/hammerheim-rules/7-equipment.md

 It wasn't long after the invention of the repeater handgun that the same principle was being used on pistols.
-Still prone to misfiring or other malfunction, they have found a place in gunnery bands armories.
+Still prone to misfiring or other malfunction, they have found a place in gunnery bands armouries.
 Stories of calm instructors gunning down hordes of foes within feet of themselves are legendary and in all likelihood untrue.
 But it just could happen....